hpladds/FastAI-Lego-classification/README.md

 │   ├── data
 │   │   ├── Lego(or any other datasets)
 │   │     ├── [Classwise directories with images]
-└── .gitignore
+└──
 ```

  To get fastai setup visit https://docs.fast.ai/#Installing

  Data taken from the Kaggle dataset : https://www.kaggle.com/ihelon/lego-minifigures-classification
- Modified data for the model is available in zip format in this repo as well
+ Modified data for the model is available in zip format in this repo as well.

+ The model is trained with ResNet50 and gives loss of 10% with the current dataset.